 Step 2:

-We require a 1/3 trip deposit as soon as we accept you to cover your spot as we’re booking accommodation for the crew early.
+Then we ask for a 1/3 trip deposit as soon as we accept you to cover your spot as we’re booking accommodation for the crew early.
 Another 1/3 deposit is due by Dec 15th and the final 1/3 a week before we leave.

 What Others Have said!